-My name is Joseph Franks, and I am one of the ministers at Horizon Presbyterian Church in Greenville, South Carolina.
+My name is Joseph Franks, and I serve at Horizon Presbyterian Church in Greenville, South Carolina.

 My formal education began with a B.S. in marketing from Bob Jones University.
 [There is no need to hold this against me.
 I have grown, and so too have they.]
 Later, I added an M. Div. from Knox Theological Seminary and a Th.M. from Westminster Theological Seminary.
 Courses have also been taken at Southern Evangelical Seminary, Reformed Theological Seminary, and London Theological Seminary.

-For the past 25 years, I have labored in Christ’s church, and during these years I have ministered in Non-denominational, Baptist, and Presbyterian circles.
-North Carolina, South Carolina, Florida, and Alabama have been the states where I have served, and my experiences have included church planting, church revitalization, and two different opportunities to serve on mega-church staffs.
+For the past 28 years, I have labored in Christ’s church, and during these years I have ministered in Non-denominational, Baptist, and Presbyterian circles.
+North Carolina, South Carolina, Florida, and Alabama have been the states where I have served, and my experiences have included church planting, church revitalization, and two different opportunities to serve on very large staffs.

 In regards to my spiritual journey, I like to tell people I have been “saved” or “reformed” four times.
 No, I haven’t loss my salvation three times.
-I think I had better explain.
+Perhaps I had better explain.
 Semper-reformanda is the story of my life.

 At the age of 17, I was reformed from God’s holy, just, and deserved curse.
 I had received God’s Law, and it had adequately instructed me in the way I should go, However, I went astray and rebelled against God.
 Consequently, the Law found me guilty and condemned me.
 However, before I was born, the Son of God came to earth, lived for me, died for me, and called me to come follow.
 Consistently, I heard this truth in my home, church, school, and community.
 However, I was not so interested in having Jesus be my Lord and Savior.
 But then, at the appointed time, the sovereign Holy Spirit went to work within me.
 I was freshly convicted of my sin and enticed by God’s Spirit to repent, believe, and call out for reconciliation.
 I responded to the Spirit’s prompting with heartfelt repentance and faith, and from that point forward, I have never been the same.
 Instantaneously, perfectly, and eternally, I was regenerated, united, justified, adopted, filled, and forever made right in the eyes of my Heavenly Father.
 I became a child of God, a bride of Christ, a royal priest, and holy saint.
 I was reformed.